lacchain/besu-pro-testnet/README.md

 $ tail -100 /root/lacchain/logs/pantheon_info.log
 ```

-You should get something like:
+You should get something like this:

 ![Log of latest blocks](/docs/images/log_blocks.PNG)

-If any of these two checks doesn't work, try the to restart the pantheon service:
+If any of these two checks doesn't work, try to restart the pantheon service:

 ```shell
 service pantheon restart